 You can start a scholarship and fund it yourself, but another option is to create a nonprofit scholarship fund that allows others to donate.
 This process can be complicated, and the exact steps depend on your state laws for starting and running a nonprofit.

 Suppose you want to give others a chance to donate to your scholarship without the extra steps of creating a nonprofit yourself.
 In that case, you can go through a scholarship management organization like Bold.org.
 You don’t have to pay any extra fees, and the platform handles all the administrative work of managing your fund and accepting donations.

 How do I start a memorial scholarship fund?

 Starting a memorial scholarship fund is very similar to starting any kind of scholarship.
 You’ll need to figure out how to fund and manage the award and what you want the winning criteria to be.
 If you plan to accept donations to fund the scholarship, figure out if you want to set up the fund at a nonprofit or at your bank.
 Don’t forget to discuss potential tax issues with a financial advisor or attorney.

-How to start a scholarship fund in your name?
+How do I start a scholarship fund in my name?

 When you create a scholarship fund, you can decide what you want it to be called.
 If you’re going to start a scholarship in your name, the easiest way is to go through a scholarship management organization that will take care of creating, advertising, and accepting applications for your award.